SenseNet/sensenet/docs/webdav.md

 #### Authentication

-sensenet ECM supports the following authentication schemes with WebDAV:
+Sensenet ECM supports the following authentication schemes with WebDAV:

 - **Windows authentication**
   Set up both your sensenet ECM site content to use *Windows* authentication, and your IIS web site to allow Windows authentication.
 Make sure your AD user is present in the Content Repository under the appropriate domain.
 You will be able to access your fodlers and files in the Content Repository using your AD user and password.